MaisonDerme/Face_Institute/_posts/2025-04-28-Oral-Cancer.md

 The following conditions all appear as patches in your mouth and throat, but they’re different colors:

-- Leukoplakia: These are flat white or gray patches in your mouth or throat.
+- >>Leukoplakia<<: These are flat white or gray patches in your mouth or throat. clinical demonstration:
 ![Test Image](https://i.postimg.cc/SxtRGQRZ/Schermata-2025-12-22-alle-16-16-21.png)

-- Erythroplakia: These are slightly raised or flat red patches.
-These patches might bleed when scraped.
+- >>Erythroplakia<<: These are slightly raised or flat red patches.
+These patches might bleed when scraped. clinical demonstration:
 ![Test Image](https://i.postimg.cc/9QvVMDzK/Schermata-2025-12-22-alle-16-17-28.png)

-- Erythroleukoplakia: These patches are red and white.
+- >>Erythroleukoplakia<<: These patches are red and white. clinical demonstration:
 ![Test Image](https://i.postimg.cc/sXskQ7zn/Schermata-2025-12-22-alle-16-17-03.png)

 Common signs and symptoms of oral cancer include:
-- Sores on your lip or inside your mouth that bleed easily and don’t heal within two weeks.
+- Sores on your lip or inside your mouth that bleed easily and don’t heal within two weeks. clinical demonstration:
 ![Test Image](https://i.postimg.cc/KYrV2jTM/Schermata-2025-12-22-alle-16-18-27.png)

 - Rough spots or crusty areas on your lips, gums or inside of your mouth.